This is the

 They are all great and approachable.

-Bubble Prince is the term formerly used for the Truss leadership team; it includes the founding team and:
+The Truss leadership team includes the founding team and:

 - Nick Twyman Application Engineering Practice Lead.